otahmasebi/gsm-modem-connection/README.md

 Edit *./knownModem.json*, any pull request welcome.

+To support a modem you need to know, total how many serial interface it create ( usually 2 or 3 ) and what USB component is associated to audio ant to AT command.

+If you don't know how to retrieve those information just post an issue and I will, with your help, add support for your modem as quickly as possible.

 Find information relative to your hardware at this page:
 [List of USB ID's](http://www.linux-usb.org/usb.ids)

 #note